- Center for Social Concern

 Award Prayer Service and Reception- All Welcome

-To honor the award winner/s, there will be a prayer service and reception on or near March 25, the Feast of the Annunciation.
+To honor the award winner/s, each year there will be a prayer service and reception on or around March 25, the Feast of the Annunciation.
 The prayer service is planned and organized by campus ministers to reflect the values, hopes, and dreams of the winner/s and to reflect the spirit of the Feast Day.
 After the prayer service, the person who nominated the winner will share reflections on the winner and the selection committee will officially present the award (plaque displayed in Barrett Dining Hall and $1,000.00 to be used towards a program to support women on campus).

 Recent Recipients of the Miryam Award

 2015: Malcolm Daniels and the Society of Women Engineers